Click on any thumbnail to view an enlarged

 Okuse Heishichiro is one of the most

-lived in Iga-Ueno (Iga-shi, Ueno, Mie-ken) where he served as mayor
+lived in Iga-Ueno (Iga-shi, Ueno, Mie-ken) where he served as Mayor

 at one point.
-He was also the founder of the famous Iga-ryu Ninja
+He was also the founder of the famous Iga-ryu Ninja Hakubutsukan (Iga-ryu Ninja Museum).
+Throughout his life he gathered

 up an impressive collection of Ninjutsu hidensho and historical

-documents relating to the Shinobi no mono.
+documents relating to the Shinobi No Mono.
 Upon having studied these

 ancient writings as well as conducted additional historical and